SuperPWA/super-progressive-web-apps/readme.txt

 * Visit WordPress Admin > Plugins > Add New
 * Search for 'Super Progressive Web Apps'
-* Click "Install Now" and then "Activte" Super Progressive Web Apps
+* Click "Install Now" and then "Activate" Super Progressive Web Apps

 To install manually: